disha-22/disha-22.github.io/_pages/Resume.md

 Math Kangaroo 5th nationwide in 8th grade
-Principal Scholar for straight As all through middle school ( 8th Grade graduation ) Departmental Math medal for two best students ( 8th grade Graduation ) Principal’s award for super achiever in Math from Russian school of Math Math olympiad
+Principal Scholar for straight As all through middle school ( 8th Grade graduation ) Departmental Math medal for two best students ( 8th grade Graduation ) Principal s award for super achiever in Math from Russian school of Math Math olympiad
 Chosen to represent Fisher Middle school in Mathcounts and SCVA math field day ( 7th and 8th Grade ) SCVA Math Field Day  7th Grade 6th place in all Bay Area Middle Schools